ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

 3. Find `PHPSESSID` cookie in your browser
 4. Start the bot and follow instructions

-### Run from sources
+### Run from source

 Make sure you have [Python 3.9](https://www.python.org/downloads/) installed.

-Checkout the repository, install dependencies and run the bot:
+Clone the repository, install dependencies and run the bot:

 ```bash
 pip install -r requirements.txt